Industrial Engineering

 • MIS 473 Data Visualization for Business Analytics – 3 hrs.

-• Additional Technical Electives from the complete list of Approved Technical Electives (3 hrs.)
+• An additional elective course from the Approved Technical Elective Courses (3 hrs.)

 Engineering Management Concentration

-concentration must declare and complete the Management minor in the Foster College of
+concentration must also declare and complete the Management & Leadership minor in the Foster College of Business.

 • M L 350 Managing for Results in Organizations – 3 hrs.